helium/HIP/0069-reassertion-fee-reduction.md

 **This HIP will be implemented in two stages:**

- 1) Upon community vote approval, the current 1,000,000 DC reassertion fee amount will immediately be reduced to 500,000 DC.
+ 1) Upon community vote approval and upon the completion of HIP 70, the current 1,000,000 DC reassertion fee amount will immediately be reduced to 500,000 DC.
 Stage 2 will only be implemented if we see hotspots moving to a distance of 10km or greater, within Res8 hexes that contain less than 3 hotspots (post stage 1).

  2) In order to dynamically meet the goals of this HIP regardless of the future oracle price, monthly rewards, and daily average DC earned per hotspot, the following mathematical equation/logic will be implemented.